NCBI-Hackathons/GenomicRobots/README.md

 # GenomicRobots
 ## Introduction:

 Although issues of re-identication are a major concern for use of genomic data, most instituitions including the NIH have now developed databases through which de-identified information can be shared.
-However, current efforts towards retrieval/sharing of genotypic data are hampered due to the cumbersome analytic processes that may be involved in analysing NGS datasets- especially for the non-specialist bioinformatics analysts.
+However, current efforts towards retrieval/sharing of genotypic data are hampered due to the cumbersome analytic processes that may be involved in analysing NGS datasets.

 ## Goals: